 Sis, “Any entertainment could be like that.”

 “True, depending on the viewer.
 One person gets caught up in the story, pulls for one character over another.
 Then it’s not relaxing, there’s emotional involvement.
 We don’t get that involved with the fighters, if we do anything it’s to deconstruct technique.
-That’s about as involved as we get.
 I don’t want to attend one those things, all the noise, the aggression of the audience.
 Behind the screen of the TV, like Amaya said, it’s cartoonish, like Bugs Bunny on steroids.”